FANVID: A Benchmark for Face and License Plate Recognition in Low-Resolution Videos: Tasks, Metrics, and Baseline Results

 Modularity of the pipeline enables ablations across components and features (e.g. temporal fusion).
 Baseline code and settings are provided with the dataset to ensure reproducibility.

 Results of baseline experiments are shown in Table~\ref{tab:results}

+Beyond the baseline numbers in Table~\ref{tab:results}, our experiments reveal an interesting modality-specific trend.
+Using our video super-resolution (VSR) backbone (RCDM) in conjunction with standard recognition and detection pipelines substantially improves performance for the \emph{celebrity face matching task}, indicating that temporal enhancement can recover sufficient facial detail to boost identity discrimination.
+However, the \emph{license plate recognition task} does not benefit to the same extent.
+This is likely because our RCDM backbone, while lightweight and memory-efficient, is not powerful enough to recover fine-grained alphanumeric structures critical for OCR.
+We also experimented with other state-of-the-art VSR pipelines (e.g., BasicVSR++, RVRT), but observed no significant improvements in license plate transcription.
+This suggests that the generalization capacity of current models remains limited, particularly for structured text in severely degraded sequences, and highlights the need for new architectures that explicitly prioritize small-object and text-specific restoration.

 As shown in the table above, while the tested methods provide a strong baseline even in case of low resolution and motion blur, there is a clear need for better methods to recognize persons and text in LR videos.
 Failure cases often involve severe occlusion or extreme lighting.
 Plate recognition errors correlate with frame-level character smearing and plate curvature.
-Some successes and failures are shown in the Supplementary Material.